-Suspect identified in fatal Uniontown stabbing
+Suspect identified in fatal stabbing at hotel near Uniontown

-State police have charged Dominique Jones, 27, of Uniontown, with criminal homicide after a Christmas Day stabbing in South Union Township.
+State police charged Dominique Jones, 27, of Uniontown, with criminal homicide after a Christmas Day stabbing in South Union Township.

 Officers were called to a Holiday Inn Express on May Higgens Lane around 2 p.m.
-Tuesday, finding a man with a a stab wound to his neck and a trail of blood from a lobby to a nearby room, according to a police report.
+Tuesday, finding a man with a stab wound to his neck and a trail of blood from the lobby to a nearby room, according to a police report.

-The man, identified by Tribune-Review news partner WPXI as Tre Montel McCargo, 25, died at Uniontown Hospital later that afternoon, police said.
+The man, identified by Tribune-Review news partner WPXI-TV as Tre Montel McCargo, 25, died at Uniontown Hospital that afternoon, police said.

 Police got a search warrant for the hotel room, where they found more blood and a knife on the bathroom sink.